davindj/nvim-config/README.md

 - Explore GIT-related Plugin
 - Config markdown plugin. seriously rn I use vsc*de for create this `readme.md`
 - Add keymap list in this readme
-- Replace Preview NVIM in this readme (tokioooo)
+- Update Preview NVIM in this readme (tokioooo)

 ## 📒 Additional Notes